Robert Raymond Boone

 After he retired as a player, he was a Cincinnati Reds coach in 1994 and later managed the Kansas City Royals and the Reds without much success.
-He joined the Washington Nationals' front office in 2005 and is currently (as of 2011) an Assistant General Manager and Vice President, Player Development, a position he has held since 2009.
+He joined the Washington Nationals' front office in 2005 and became Assistant General Manager and Vice President for Player Development, a position he held starting in 2009.
 In 2005, Boone was inducted into the Philadelphia Baseball Wall of Fame.
+He resigned the position in early September of 2021 when he decided to quit rather than take the COVID-19 vaccine after the Nats had implemented a vaccine mandate for all non-playing employees.

 He has the rare distinction of being the son of a major leaguer (Ray Boone) and the father of two others (Bret and Aaron Boone).
 Another son, Matt Boone, and Bob's brother, Rod Boone, never made it to the majors after a starring career at Stanford.
 Mark McLemore and Brian Dorsett played with both Bob and Bret Boone, while Dante Bichette played with both Bob and Aaron Boone.
 Bob made his first baseball card appearance in the 1973 Topps set.

 - 1973 Topps All-Star Rookie Team